+- I. Echo:

+- A. Regional RV akinesia, dyskinesia, OR

+- B. Aneurysm and 1 of the following (end diastole):

+- 1. PLAX RVOT > 32 mm (PLAX/BSA > 19 mm/m2)

+- 2. PSAX RVOT >36 mm (PSAX/BSA >21 mm/m2)

+- 3. Fractional area change <33%

+II.
+MRI

-- I. Echo: - A. Regional RV akinesia, dyskinesia, OR - B. Aneurysm and 1 of the following (end diastole): - 1.
-PLAX RVOT \geq 32 mm (PLAX/BSA \geq 19 mm/m2) - 2.
-PSAX RVOT \geq 36 mm (PSAX/BSA \geq 21 mm/m2) - 3.
-Fractional area change $\leq 33\%$ - II.
-MRI - A. Regional RV akinesia or dyskinesia, OR - B. Dyssynchronous RV contraction and 1 of the following: - 1.
-Rao RVEDV/BSA \geq 110 mL/m2 (male), \geq 100 mL/m2 (female) - 2.
-RVEF ≤40% - III.
+- A. Regional RV akinesia or dyskinesia, OR - B. Dyssynchronous RV contraction and 1 of the following: - 1.
+Rao RVEDV/BSA ≥110 mL/m2 (for those with a male reproductive stystem), ≥100 mL/m2 (for those with a female reproductive system) - 2.
+RVEF <40% - III.
 RV Angiography - A. Regional RV akinesia, dyskinesia, or aneurysm - IV.
-Endomyocardial biopsy showing fibrous replacement of the RV free wall myocardium in more than 1 sample, with or without fatty replacement and with: - A. Residual myocytes <60% by morphometric analysis (or <50% if estimated) - V. ECG - A. Inverted T waves in right precordial leads (V1, V2, and V3) or beyond in individuals >14 years of age (in the absence of complete RBBB QRS ≥120ms) - B. Epsilon wave (reproducible low-amplitude signals between end of QRS complex to onset of the T wave) in the right precordial leads (V1 to V3) - C. Nonsustained or sustained VT of LBBB with superior axis (negative or indeterminate QRS in leads II, III, and aVF and positive in lead aVL) - VI.
+Endomyocardial biopsy showing fibrous replacement of the RV free wall myocardium in more than 1 sample, with or without fatty replacement and with: - A. Residual myocytes <60% by morphometric analysis (or <50% if estimated) - V. ECG - A. Inverted T waves in right precordial leads (V1, V2, and V3) or beyond in individuals >14 years of age (in the absence of complete RBBB QRS >120ms) - B. Epsilon wave (reproducible low-amplitude signals between end of QRS complex to onset of the T wave) in the right precordial leads (V1 to V3) - C. Nonsustained or sustained VT of LBBB with superior axis (negative or indeterminate QRS in leads II, III, and aVF and positive in lead aVL) - VI.
 Family History - A. ARVC confirmed in a first-degree relative who meets current Task Force Criteria - B. ARVC confirmed pathologically at autopsy or surgery in a first-degree relative - C. Identification of a pathogenic mutation categorized as associated or probably associated with ARVC in the patient under evaluation